valkey-io/valkey-doc/docs/management/sentinel.md

 For the sake of clarity, let's check line by line what the configuration options mean:

-The first line is used to tell Redis to monitor a master called *mymaster*, that is at address 127.0.0.1 and port 6379, with a quorum of 2.
+The first line is used to tell Valkey to monitor a master called *mymaster*, that is at address 127.0.0.1 and port 6379, with a quorum of 2.
 Everything is pretty obvious but the **quorum** argument: